Trams in Grudziądz

-The Grudziądz tram system is a tram system in Grudziądz, Poland that has been in operation since 1896.
+The Grudziądz tram system is a tram system in Grudziądz, Poland, that has been in operation since 1896.
 Currently, the system is operated by Miejski Zakład Komunikacji w Grudziądzu (MZK Grudziądz).
 There is a single 9 km line in regular operation.
-Grudziądz is the smallest city in Poland to have a independent tram system.
-The tram line underwent modernization in 2021 and four Moderus Beta low-floor trams were supplied in 2022.
+Grudziądz is the smallest city in Poland to have an independent tram system.
+The tram line underwent modernization in 2021, and four Moderus Beta low-floor trams were supplied in 2022.

 History

 Horse trams

-Stra-enbahn Graudenz, Carl Behn & launched a horse-drawn Tram system in 1896 to transport visitors from the train station to the fairgrounds of the Co West-preussische Gewerbe-Ausstellung (West Prussian Trade Exhibition).
+Stra-enbahn Graudenz, Carl Behn & launched a horse-drawn tram system in 1896 to transport visitors from the train station to the fairgrounds of the Co West-preussische Gewerbe-Ausstellung (West Prussian Trade Exhibition).
 The tram track covered a distance of 3km and formed most of the modern-day northern section of the tram line.

-The line was to be operated by 6 horse tram carts.
+The line was to be operated by six horse tram carts.
 The opening ceremony took place on 13 June 1896, the day before the opening of the exhibition.